gyuhankim/launchpad-client/README.md

 # LaunchPad.gg

 ### LaunchPad is a simple webapp that displays all future video game releases
 A webapp designed to spotlight the importance of upcoming video game release dates.
-Building value users by providing one singular source with a clean and simple interface *(without all the noise and ads of general video game websites)* to view and track (and in the future, be notified of) the games they're most excited for.
+Building value for users by providing one singular source with a clean and simple interface *(without all the noise and ads of general video game websites)* to view and track the games they're most excited for.

 ### The goals for LaunchPad is to:
 1) Spotlight the importance of video game release dates